Dental Care

 |

-Why is it best practice to xray your cat's teeth during each dental procedure?
+Why is it best practice for my vet to x-ray my cat's teeth during each dental procedure?

 Dental xrays can help to: